diquah/modeval/README.md

 The function `parse_parentheses()` is also available for use.
 It takes one string as an input and will output a nested array depending on the parenthesis grouping in the input string.

 For example: `parse_parentheses('ab(c(d))') ==> ['a', 'b', ['c', ['d']]]`

-### Technical Limitations

-Multi-character operators, functions, and variables are assigned a single Unicode character during processing.
-This means that you have a limit of 143,697 operators/functions/variables.
-This is 1,000 less than the Unicode limit, since the first few unicode characters are used for letters and numbers.